linode/docs/docs/guides/websites/erp/install-an-odoo-13-stack-on-debian-10/index.md

 author:
   name: Linode Community
   email: docs@linode.com
-description: 'Odoo is an open-source suite of over 10,000 business applications.
-Odoo allows administrators to install, configure and customize any application to satisfy their needs.
-This guide covers how to install and configure Odoo using Git source so it will be easy to upgrade and maintain.'
+description: 'Odoo is an open-source suite of over 10,000 business apps with a web interface for managing them.
+This guide shows how to install Odoo 13 on Debian 10.'
-og_description: 'Odoo is an open-source suite of over 10,000 business applications.
-Odoo allows administrators to install, configure and customize any application to satisfy their needs.
-This guide covers how to install and configure Odoo using Git source so it will be easy to upgrade and maintain.'
+og_description: 'Odoo is an open-source suite of over 10,000 business apps with a web interface for managing them.
+This guide shows how to install Odoo 13 on Debian 10.'
-keywords: ["Odoo 13 install Debian 10", "install open source cms erp ubuntu"]
+keywords: ["Odoo 13 install Debian 10", "install open source cms erp debian"]
+tags: ["debian", "postgresql", "database", "cms"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2020-09-17
+published: 2020-04-09
-modified: 2020-09-17
+modified: 2020-04-09
 modified_by:
   name: Linode
 title: 'How to Install an Odoo 13 Stack on Debian 10'